lamekrhwritingtest/lamekrhwritingtest.github.io/index.md

 # Install ownCloud
 Installing ownCloud
-When you're just getting started, the best way to install ownCloud on Ubuntu 18.04 is through the `apt` package manager.
+To install ownCloud on Ubuntu 18.04 we will use the `apt` package manager.

-First, add ownCloud repository key to `apt`.
+First, add the ownCloud repository key to `apt`.
 ```bash
 wget -nv https://download.owncloud.org/download/repositories/10.0/Ubuntu_18.04/Release.key -O Release.key
 apt-key add - < Release.key
 ```
->NOTE: If you experience difficulty with any of the commands referenced in this step, check the [ownCloud download page](http://download.owncloud.org/download/repositories/10.0/owncloud/) for the most up to date information.
+>If you experience difficulty with any of the commands referenced in this step, check the [ownCloud download page](http://download.owncloud.org/download/repositories/10.0/owncloud/) for the most up to date information.

 Next, run the following shell commands as root.
 This adds the repository, then installs ownCloud.
 ```bash